4 Mistakes of My Life as a Software Tester (and You’re Probably Making These)

 #4.
 I am here to find bugs and not to analyze patterns

 We are always taught to mind our business and somehow we are convinced that our business is to find bugs.
-Anything other than that does not fall into our responsibility range.
+Anything other than that does not fall within our responsibility range.

 Let’s change that mindset today with the best example that I have been using for years.